 Yandex Direct is a service for placing search and content ads.
 You pay for clicks on ads displayed in placement sections in Yandex Search and ad networks (Yandex Advertising Network and ad exchanges).

-The auction takes place in realtime while the user loads the search results page or a page containing ad blocks from the Yandex Advertising Network or ad exchanges.
+The auction takes place in real time while the user loads the search results page or a page with placement sections from the Yandex Advertising Network or ad exchanges.
 The auction consists of a few steps.

 Ad selection and ranking

-Ads are selected individually for every ad block on the page that appears in response to a user's search term.
+Ads are selected individually for every placement section on the page that appears in response to a user's search query.
 Ads are ranked based on a combination of the bid, quality coefficient, and CTR forecast for that specific impression.
-The ad with the best combination of indicators ends up in the block.
+The ad with the best combination of indicators ends up in the placement section.

 Determining click price

-Click price is determined based on ad block type:
+Click price is determined based on the type of ad placement: